oegedijk/explainerdashboard/docs/source/custom.rst

 would instantiate as ``shap_dependence = ShapDependenceComponent(explainer, hide_cats=True, col='Fare')``.
 For all the options for the different ExplainerComponent check the :ref:`documentation<shap_components>`.

-It is important that you always include an :ref:`ExplainerHeader<ExplainerHeader>` into your design as this inserts certain elements into your page that certain callbacks expect to be there.

-If you wrap your components into a custom ``ExplainerComponent``, and ``register_components()``, then you don't need to seperately call `register_callbacks()` on each component, but only on the composite component.
+If you wrap your components into a custom ``ExplainerComponent``, and remember to ``register_components()``, then you don't need to seperately call `register_callbacks()` on each component, but only on the composite component.
 If you then start the ``ExplainerComponent`` using ``ExplainerTab()``,  ``calculate_dependencies()``